markszulc/experience-manager-learn.en/help/forms/sign-multiple-documents/create-client-lib.md

 ---
 # Create Client Lib

 The following code was used in the client lib.
 This client lib is associated with the custom summary component that we had created in the earlier step.
+In this a GET call is made to servlet mounted on /bin/getnextformtosign by passing the customer id and guid extracted from the browsers URL.
+The GET call returns the URL of the next form to be signed or if there is no form to be filled and signed a string "AllDone" is returned.

 ```java